 Rep. Jenkins joins President Trump for bill signing ceremony -

-U.S. Representative Evan Jenkins joined President Trump Thursday as he signed into law legislation to protect thousands of West Virginia coal jobs.
+U.S. Representative Evan Jenkins joined President Trump Thursday as he signed into law legislation which could protect thousands of West Virginia coal jobs.
+President Trump signed H.J.
+Res 38, cosponsored by Rep. Jenkins, during a ceremony in the Roosevelt Room at the White House.

 Add your comments below